incardo/Data-driven-Astronomy/README.md

 Each week will also have an interview with a data-driven astronomy expert.

 Note that some knowledge of Python is assumed, including variables, control structures, data structures, functions, and working with files.

+Link to the Grok repository with exercises: https://groklearning.com/learn/data-driven-astro/